striderlzl/ML_b/README.md

 # ML_b
-a website integrated with YOLO v3, kalman-filter and a couple of ML models to detect traffic violations. only webiste source code
+a website integrated with YOLO v3, kalman-filter, OpenALPR and a couple of ML models to detect traffic violations. only webiste source code
 # Tehnique
 - Django